laulaucia/Scifair/README.md

 Description:
 -------------
 Scifair is a simple search app to map all of the Intel ISEF and Broadcom MASTERS fairs on a map by state and or country.
 This map is something that, while at my previous employer, I would have really liked to be able to make!
-I took this oportunity to merge my past and present and make it a reality.
+I took this opportunity to merge my past and present and make it a reality.
 A user can go to Scifair and search their state/country and find  a list of fairs they could attend or compete in as well as see them rendered on a map with corresponding markers.
 Each fair has some information that shows about it including its name, start date, and affiliations.
 Each fair is linked to the fair's website when a website was provided.
 A user can also login to add fairs at this time.

 ##APIs used
 * GoogleMaps API